 Several Key Policies Take Effect March 31, 2022

-On March 29, 2021, the Bank of England (BoE), the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) issued a series of policy statements to both refine and finalize their approach to operational resilience for financial services firms.
+On March 29, 2021, the Bank of England (BoE), the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) issued a series of policy statements to both refine and finalise their approach to operational resilience for financial services firms.
 Almost concurrent with the release of the policy statements, the Basel Committee on Banking Supervision (BCBS) issued its principles for operational resilience.

 The U.K. regulatory authorities’ policy statements, which follow a July 2018 discussion paper and a December 2019 string of consultation papers, are contained in these documents: